August 27, 2016

 INTENT TO KILL (1958)

-This is a pretty effective drama/thriller directed by Jack Cardiff, famed cinematographer.
+This is a pretty effective drama/thriller directed by Jack Cardiff, the famed cinematographer.
 More effective than the paid assassins in the film.
 Shot during a cold, snowy season in Montreal, the movie opens with a climactic score (over a blaring ambulance siren) yet we are only into the film’s first two minutes.
 Perhaps not that particular as it anticipates what is ahead.
-But one expects something drastic to happen at any moment but the only “excitement” is the quiet and careful deboarding of a South American president, Herbert Lom, who has been transported to Montreal for personal safety and special surgery on his potentially fatal cranial blood clot.
-Having previously survived an assassination attempt, the fire escape outside his window makes him nervous and requests a move to another room.
+One expects something drastic to happen at any moment but the only “excitement” is the quiet and careful deboarding of a South American president, Herbert Lom, who has been transported to Montreal for personal safety and special surgery on his potentially fatal cranial blood clot.
+Having previously survived an assassination attempt, the fire escape outside his window makes him nervous, and requests a move to another room.
 A nice touch in the film’s early going as who knows what goes up or down those steps all hours of the day or night.
 To help comfort him, he asks a nurse to bring him his statue of the patron saint of assassination.

 Mixed into this assassination plot are surgeon, Richard Todd, and his nagging, self-centered wife, Catherine Boyle, who has arranged for him to take a high-paying position back in London.
 The high-paying part is of special interest to her.
 Todd has no interest except in fellow doctor, Betsy Drake.
 Judging by Boyle’s effective, irritating performance, most viewers might feel Todd deserves better.
 Meanwhile, the personal aide is hoping for a future with Lom’s beautiful wife once he has been dispatched.

 Todd tangles with Crawford, who leaps down a flight of stairs in swashbuckling form as Dr. Peter Blood would do.
 Todd jumps on Crawford again and their struggle crashes both through a window where they fall to the pavement below.
-Crawford is arrested and Todd is due for surgery to remove Crawford’s cap pistol bullet.
+Crawford is arrested and Todd is due for surgery to remove Crawford’s cap pistol "bullet."

 As confusion and chaos rage in the hospital, Stevens assumes the role of an authoritarian figure, ordering nurses and orderlies around.
 Very official.
 It manages him to enter Lom's temporarily unguarded room to perform a quick hit.
 Barely inside the room, he discovers Lom knows how to use that statue in a manner he could never have anticipated.

 Note: It is a decent enough, if forgettable film, with competent performances.
 I can forgive Lom’s dull performance owing to his brain surgery.
 Alexander Knox possesses his role as the chief surgeon and wise counsel.
 Stevens stays cool and calm despite being a failure at the boss level.
-In an odd Todd closing, prior to going under before surgery, Drake leans over next to his face and quietly says, 'Breathe deeply,' as if to reference the film's title.
+In an odd Todd closing, prior to going under before surgery, Drake leans over next to his face and quietly says, 'Breathe deeply,' as if to reference the film's (alternate) title.
 One could spend some time debating why that line ends the film.

 August 13, 2016